 Looking for more options like these healthy watermelon popsicles to enjoy all summer?
 Try a few of these tasty recipes:

-- Key Lime Popsicles – the combination of key lime and coconut is a real treat
+- Sugar-free Lime Popsicles – the combination of key lime and coconut is a real treat

 - Strawberry Sage Popsicles – very refreshing and only uses 3 ingredients

 - Sugar-free Fudgesicles – you’ll be amazed how much they taste like the real thing

 - Berries and Cream Popsicles – dairy-free, vegan, low-carb, and so deliciously creamy

 Creamy Watermelon Popsicles: Add 1 cup of yogurt or canned or homemade coconut milk to turn these into creamy watermelon popsicles.

 Lemonade Watermelon Popsicles: Squeeze some fresh lemon juice into the mixture for a delicious watermelon lemonade popsicle.
 Just be sure to taste and add more sweetener if necessary so the popsicles don’t turn out too sour.